loganpkg/spot/README.md

-The regex chain of character sets and operators (or parentheses) goes into the shunting yard algorithm, which, rearranges the links in the chain, placing the expression into postfix form, removing parentheses.
+The regex chain of character sets and operators (or parentheses) goes into the shunting yard algorithm, which, rearranges the links in the chain, placing the expression into postfix form.
+This removes the parentheses and creates an order that can be processed sequentially.

 The precedence and associativity in the table above is used in this process.